 C. Magia Piura (Piura magic)

 This brand is exclusive to Piura (A northern city in Peru).
-The nationally recognized company produces quality bars of cacao from beans grown in its farms of Morropon – Piura.
+The nationally recognized company produces quality bars of cacao from beans grown in its farms of Morropon-Piura.
 Also, the company diversified its products to panettone, truffles with different flavors, and even craft beer.
-The flavor of its chocolate bars is intense with floral and fruity notes (with plum mango crystals) or lucuma powder. it is perfectly combined with Peruvian desserts.
+The flavor of its chocolate bars is intense with floral and fruity notes (with plum mango crystals) or lucuma powder.
+It is perfectly combined with Peruvian desserts.
 Nowadays, its products are offered in two world-recognized restaurants, Central (Peru) and Celler de Can Roca (Spain).
-They offer bars with 35% chocolate, ideal for people who want to try Piura cacao with a dairy balance, and more intense cacao bars with 55% and 72% of pure chocolate.
+They offer bars with 35% chocolate.
+Ideal for people who want to try Piura cacao with a dairy balance, and more intense cacao bars with 55% and 72% of pure chocolate.

 D. Elemento

-This chocolate Peruvian company was founded by Lorenzo Llosa and José Visconti, two cacao enthusiasts who researched the cacao productions, its beans, benefits, and the best season of growing inter alia, by three years.
+This chocolate Peruvian company was founded by Lorenzo Llosa and José Visconti.
+Two cacao enthusiasts who researched the cacao production.
+In addition, they researched Cacao beans, their benefits, and the best season of growing by three years.
 The result is Elemento, a chocolate bar produced with organic and craft beans grown only in the Peruvian jungle.
-Nowadays, they work with Awajún Amazon communities, close to the Marañon river, developing the best form to cultivate cacao beans.
-They have four chocolate presentations: 70% intensely roasted artisanal chocolate (fruity flavor with notes of honey and wood), 70% lightly roasted artisanal chocolate (fruity flavor with floral and herbal notes), 70% medium roasted artisanal chocolate (fruity flavor with notes of coffee and nuts), and 52% artisanal milk chocolate.
+Nowadays, they work with Awajún Amazon communities, close to the Marañon River, developing the best form to cultivate cacao beans.

 E. Dreams of Eva